open-ephys/onix-docs/source/Hardware Guide/PCIe Controller/bracket-assembly.rst

 PCIe Bracket Assembly
 ########################################

-The :ref:`pcie_host` host has a 3D printed front panel/bracket.
-This exposes the PCIe Host IO and allows the device to be mounted in a standard PCIe slot.
+The :ref:`pcie_controller` has a 3D printed front panel/bracket.
+This exposes the PCIe Controller IO and allows the device to be mounted in a standard PCIe slot.

 Materials
 -----------------------------------------